How to Become a Vermont Sole Proprietor

 Obtain Business Licenses and Permits

-There isn’t a requirement in Vermont for sole proprietors to acquire a general business license, but depending on the nature of your business you may need other licenses and/or permits to operate in a compliant fashion.
+There isn’t a requirement in Vermont for sole proprietors to acquire a general business license, but depending on the nature of your business you may need other Vermont licenses and permits to operate in a compliant fashion.

 For Vermont licensing and permit information visit the Licensing and Permits page of the Vermont state website.
 If your business deals with housing or any type of food, you will also need to consult with the Vermont Department of Health.